Types of Services

 12 Step Programs and Support Groups

-Support groups and 12-step programs may be good complementary therapies for people who are undergoing psychotherapy and/or taking medication, or for those who may have completed clinical services but would benefit from ongoing support.
+Support groups (different from group psychotherapy) and 12-step programs may complement therapies and/or medication for those who may have completed clinical services but would benefit from ongoing support, including:

 - Alcohol abuse